PoshCode/PowerShellPracticeAndStyle/Best-Practices/Building-Reusable-Tools.md

 Generally, people tend to feel that most working code - that is, your code which does things - should be modularized into functions and ideally stored in script modules.

 That makes those functions more easily reused.
-Those functions should exhibit a high level of reusability, such as accepting input only via parameters and producing output only as objects to the pipeline
+Those functions should exhibit a high level of reusability, such as accepting input only via parameters and producing output only as objects to the pipeline.

 # TOOL-03 Make tools as re-usable as possible